xians-su/1min-relay/README.md

 # 1minRelay
 Relay 1min AI API to OpenAI Structure in 1 minute.

+Don't forget to star this repository if you like it!

 ## Features
 - bolt.diy support
 - Conversation history support